 The Benefits of Custom Resources

 For one, they promote a clearer mental model by grouping related properties into an object.
-In other words, rather than putting an ingress controller’s global settings into a ConfigMap—after all, ConfigMap is a very generic type of thing—you put them into a resource named Global.
+In other words, rather than putting an ingress controller’s global settings into a ConfigMap—after all, ConfigMap is a very generic type of thing - you put them into a resource named Global.
 With such a name, it becomes much easier to reason about where these settings fit in the overall scheme of your cluster.

 As a Kubernetes resource, cluster administrators can control who can create them, such as to give only other cluster administrators permission through the use of Kubernetes’s role-based access control (RBAC).
 You could define Role or ClusterRole objects to determine which users can create Global objects, for example.
-This promotes a separation of concerns between cluster administrators and other users.
+This promotes separation of concerns between cluster administrators and other users.

 As mentioned, you can use familiar Kubernetes tools like kubectl